-- A Supports one module inserted into any slot as Single-channel memory configuration. - B Supports one pair of modules inserted into either the yellow slots or the black slots as one pair of Dual-channel memory configuration. - C Supports three modules inserted into both the yellow and black slots as two pairs of Dual-channel memory configuration.
+- A Supports one module inserted into any slot as Single-channel memory configuration. - B Supports one pair of modules inserted into either the yellow slots or the black slots as one pair of Dual-channel memory configuration. - C Supports four modules inserted into both the yellow slots and the black slots as two pair of Dual-channel memory configuration.